 - 2. Design awards.
 Friendly competition can be a great motivator.
-Inspire club members by offering awards that recognise specific strengths in coding and design, for example:
+Inspire club members by offering awards that recognise specific strengths in coding and design for example:

 - Best Engineering

 - Best Innovation

 - Best Design

 - Best Presentation

-You can also encourage audience participation with a People's Choice award.
+You could also encourage audience participation with a People's Choice award.

-Download and modify this certificate for different awards.
+You can download and modify this certificate for different awards.

 3. Recruit judges and mentors.
-They can be teachers or staff members, peers with expertise in coding, experts from the developer or design industry, local community leaders or individuals who would benefit from project ideas.
+They can be educators or staff, peers with expertise in coding, members of the board of governors, experts from the developer or design industry, local community leaders, or individuals who would benefit from the project idea.